therealexpertai/nlapi-python/README.md

 Check out other language SDKs available on our [Github page](https://github.com/therealexpertai).

-## Contribute to this project
+## Contribute!

-Clone this repository and run the following script:
+Clone this GitHub repository and run the following script:

 ```bash
 $ cd nlapi-python